When will I be able to retire?

 Will we be able to enjoy the lifestyle we desire?

 In broad terms, retirement planning refers to many different processes and strategies that help you achieve financial independence in retirement.
 The underlying concept is basic—save early and often.
 However, the mechanics of retirement planning can make it difficult.
-Additionally, this generation of retirees face challenges that other generations haven’t had to face, such as longer life expectancies, rising inflation, taxes, and wild market volatility.
+Additionally, this generation of retirees faces challenges that other generations haven’t had to face, such as longer life expectancies, rising inflation, taxes, and wild market volatility.
 Throw in advanced concerns like employer-sponsored retirement plans and Social Security maximization, and you can see how a properly structured retirement portfolio is the result of much consideration and expert care.

 Retirement planning begins with assessing your readiness to retire.
 What is your ideal retirement lifestyle?
 How much will you need?
 How long will you live in retirement?
 What age do you desire to retire?
 What assets do you have available to achieve your goals?
 These are all questions addressed in the retirement analysis and planning process.